 It’s been raining for the last few days here, reminding me of all the indoor recesses I spent hanging in a corner with my friends making up our own handwriting.
 Do the kids still do that these days, or am I just a billion years old?
 A few years ago I saw a beautiful interactive video installation by the artist Xu Bing about the history of Chinese Characters.
+Now, whenever I spend time writing with pen & ink, my thoughts drift to sitting in that gallery – silent but for the sound of a bamboo brush dragging ink across paper.

 Did you know that the strokes used to make the symbols were originally styled after bird tracks and shadows cast by trees?
 Such a striking way to honor nature, no?
 Xu created an insanely fun calligraphy lesson that used Chinese calligraphic principles to write English.
-Using brushes and ink to make expressive marks, he wrote English words in squares, writing left to right, top to bottom and outside to inside.
+Using brushes and ink to make expressive marks, he wrote English words in squares, writing left to right, top to bottom, and outside to inside.

-Here’s a quick explanation and introduction of the concept from Xu’s Exhibit at The Met in 2014.
+Xu Bing has written a fantastic interactive picture book you can pair with this activity called “Look!
+What Do You See?” that includes his own English character set.
+And here’s a quick explanation and introduction of the concept from Xu’s Exhibit at The Met in 2014.

 - Ink (We used Yasutomo Black Sumi Ink, but you can use any kind of drawing ink, or tempera cakes/watercolors instead)